Penelope Pitstop: Appearance

-In Wacky Races, Penelope has long blonde hair in a full fringe and tied back into a ponytail with a hot pink scrunchie.
+In Wacky Races, Penelope has long blonde hair with a full fringe, tied back into a ponytail with a hot pink scrunchie.
 She is 23 years old.
 She wears a purple racer helmet with goggles.
-She also wears a dark pink rider jacket with a purple turtleneck and purple job gloves, pink skirt with red pants underneath and white boots.
+She also wears a dark pink rider jacket with a purple turtleneck and purple job gloves, a pink skirt with red pants underneath and white boots.

 In The Perils of Penelope Pitstop, Penelope's eyes resemble those of Daphne Blake, and she wears red lipstick.
 She wears a slight alteration to her Wacky Races wardrobe.
 Her helmet is replaced by a magenta pilot helmet with matching white goggles.
 She wears a hot pink long-sleeved jacket with a matching belt and long magenta scarf, which is hanging loose on the right side.
-Even though she still wears her red pants and white boots from Wacky Races, her gloves are now white.
+Even though she still wears her red pants and white boots from Wacky Races, her job gloves are now white.

 In the 2017 reboot and sequel to the original Wacky Races series, she also has an evil twin sister named Pandora Pitstop.